graphicalbudgeting/backend-config/README.md

 <https://docs.atlas.mongodb.com/tutorial/create-new-cluster/>

-Note
-Do not select the serverless instance for database deployment type, as it is a preview release and has not been tested in Graphical Budgeting.
+:information_source: Do not select the serverless instance for database deployment type, as it is a preview release and has not been tested in Graphical Budgeting.

 ## Take the necessary actions for each deployment method you have chosen.